Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

 \subsection{Final decomposition into pseudo-trapezoids}

-Finally, we take the planar map $M_\Delta$, for each triangle $\Delta$, and decompose it into regions of constant description complexity, by constructing the \emph{trapezoidal decomposition} \cite{4M-book} of $M_\Delta$ in some fixed, but arbitrarily (and generically) chosen ``vertical'' direction within $\Delta$ (where the complementary ``horizontal'' direction is chosen to be perpendicular to the vertical one within $\Delta$).
-Each resulting piece is a ``pseudo-trapezoid,'' with (at most) two vertical sides, and ``top'' and ``bottom'' parts, each consisting of a monotone subarc of one of the curves we have drawn on $\Delta$, and thus having degree at most $O(D^2)$.
+Finally, we take the planar map $M_\Delta$, for each triangle $\Delta$, and decompose it into regions of constant description complexity, by constructing the \emph{trapezoidal decomposition} \cite{4M-book} of $M_\Delta$ in some fixed, but arbitrarily chosen ``vertical'' direction within $\Delta$.
+Each resulting piece is a ``pseudo-trapezoid,'' with (at most) two vertical sides, and ``top'' and ``bottom'' parts, each consisting of a monotone subarc of one of the curves we have drawn on~$\Delta$, and thus having degree at most $O(D^2)$.

-The number of trapezoids is proportional to the complexity of $M_\Delta$, which in turn is proportional to the number of its vertices and the number of points on the drawn curves that are ``horizontally'' extreme (as the curves have bounded complexity, each has only a constant number of such extreme points).
+The number of trapezoids is proportional to the complexity of $M_\Delta$, which in turn is proportional to the number of its vertices and the number of points at which the drawn curves have vertical tangents.
+As the curves have degree~$O(D^2)$, each curve can have at most~$O(D^4)$ such tangency points, by Harnack's theorem.

-Using the analysis from the preceding subsection, this brings us to the main result of the paper. \begin{theorem} Let $\T$ be a collection of $n$ pairwise disjoint non-vertical triangles in $\reals^3$.
-Then, for any prescribed $\eps>0$, we can cut the triangles of $\T$ into $O(n^{3/2+\eps})$ pseudo-trapezoids, bounded by algebraic arcs of constant maximum degree $\delta$, whose depth relation is acyclic; here $\delta$, and the constant of proportionality, depend on $\eps$. \end{theorem}
+Using the analysis from the preceding subsection, this brings us to the main result of the paper. \begin{theorem} Let $\T$ be a collection of $n$ pairwise disjoint non-vertical relatively open triangles in $\reals^3$.
+Then, for any prescribed $\eps>0$, we can cut the triangles of $\T$ into $O(n^{3/2+\eps})$ pseudo-trapezoids, bounded by algebraic arcs of constant maximum degree $\delta=2^{\Theta(1/\eps)}$, so that the depth relation among these pseudo-trapezoids is acyclic; here the constant of proportionality (and $\delta$) depend on $\eps$. \end{theorem}

-\begin{remark} Our bound is slightly larger than that in \cite{ArS1} due to our choice of a \emph{constant} value, rather than a function of $n$, for the degree~$D$ of the partitioning polynomials. \end{remark}